gleisonsdm/Kuifje-Documentation/Chapter 01/Geometric.md

 # Geometric Distribution

 It is necessary support some distributions, to deal with real world scenarios and necessities of the user.
-One of these distributions is the Geometric distribution, which is denatated as following.
+One of these distributions is the Geometric distribution, which is denetated as following.

+The first parameter is the alpha that should be used.
+The second is the lower bound integer value that the distribution will show.
+The third parameter is the value where the distribution will be centered.
+And the last parameter value is the highest value the distribution will present.

 Example:
 ```sh